-39 SEC.
-85. Section 8321 of the Education Code is amended to 40 read:
+SEC.
+86. Section 8321 of the Education Code is amended to 2 read:

-- 8321. (a) The county superintendent of schools in each county, with the approval of the county board of education and the Superintendent, shall have the authority to establish and maintain direct classroom services programs in the same manner and to the same extent as governing boards of school or community college districts, except that nothing in this section shall be construed as vesting in the county superintendents of schools any authority to alone effect the levy and collection of any county, school, or other local taxes for the support of any direct classroom services programs. - (b) The establishment and maintenance of any direct classroom services program by the county superintendent of schools shall be undertaken, subject to the prior approval of both the county board of education and the Superintendent, upon the application of one or more school districts under his or her jurisdiction.

-- SEC.
-86. Section 8324 of the Education Code is amended to read: - 8324.
-The employees of school districts or community college districts, or county superintendents of schools in direct classroom services programs under this division shall have the same rights and privileges as are granted to employees of the same agencies in children's centers.

-- SEC.
-87. Section 8327 of the Education Code is amended to read: - 8327.
-Notwithstanding any other provision of this chapter, the governing board of a school district or community college district, county superintendent of schools, or other unit of local general purpose government may enter into agreements with any city, city and county, or other public agency, or with a private foundation, nonprofit corporation, or proprietary agency for the furnishing to, or use by, the governing board, county superintendent of schools, or other unit of local general purpose government in carrying out the provisions of this chapter, of property, facilities, personnel, supplies, equipment and other necessary items and such city, county, city and county, other public agency, or private foundation or nonprofit corporation, is authorized to enter into the agreements.
+- 8321. (a) The county superintendent of schools in each county, with the approval of the county board of education and the Superintendent, shall have the authority to establish and maintain early learning services in the same manner and to the same extent as governing boards of school or community college districts, except that nothing in this section shall be construed as vesting in the county superintendents of schools any authority to alone effect the levy and collection of any county, school, or other local taxes for the support of any early learning services. - (b) The establishment and maintenance of any early learning services by the county superintendent of schools shall be undertaken, subject to the prior approval of both the county board of education and the Superintendent, upon the application of one or more school districts under his or her jurisdiction. - SEC.
+87. Section 8324 of the Education Code is amended to read: - 8324.
+The employees of school districts or community college districts, or county superintendents of schools in early learning services under this division shall have the same rights and privileges as are granted to employees of the same agencies in children's centers. - SEC.
+88. Section 8327 of the Education Code is amended to read: - 8327.
+Notwithstanding any other provision of this chapter, the governing board of a school district or community college district, county superintendent of schools, or other unit of local general purpose government may enter into agreements with any city, city and county, or other public agency, or with a private foundation, nonprofit corporation, or proprietary agency for the furnishing to, or use by, the governing board, county superintendent of schools, or other unit of local general purpose government in carrying out the provisions of this chapter, of property, facilities, personnel, supplies, equipment, and other necessary items and such city, county, city and county, other public agency, or private foundation or nonprofit corporation, is authorized to enter into the agreements. - SEC.
+89. Section 8328 of the Education Code is amended to read: